magento/devdocs/guides/v2.1/extension-dev-guide/depend-inj.md

 	*	Requires external input (such as data user input or data from database) to be properly created

 	Most models are non-injectable (for example, <a href="{{ site.mage2100url }}app/code/Magento/Catalog/Model/Product.php" target="_blank">Magento\Catalog\Model\Product</a> or <a href="{{ site.mage2100url }}app/code/Magento/User/Model/User.php" target="_blank">Magento\User\Model\User</a>).

 You must observe the following rules:

 *    Injectables can request other injectables in the constructor, but non-injectables *cannot* request other objects in a constructor
 *    If a business function of an injectable object is to produce non-injectables, the injectable must ask for a <a href="#dep-inj-mod-type-fact">factory</a> in its constructor (due to the fact that factories are injectables)
 *    If a business function of an injectable object is to perform some actions on a non-injectable, it must receive the non-injectable as a method argument

-You can create non-injectables in services with object <a href="#dep-inj-mod-type-fact">factories</a> or you can pass them in as method parameters.
+You can create non-injectables in services with object <a href="{{ site.gdeurl }}extension-dev-guide/factories.html">factories</a> or you can pass them in as method parameters.

 Do not push injectables to non-injectables because it violates the <a href="http://en.wikipedia.org/wiki/Law_of_Demeter" target="_blank">Law of Demeter</a> and requires additional lookup during object unserialization.